-I know how embarrassing it feels when the guests tell you that your house smells like one giant rabbit litter box?
+I know how embarrassing it feels when guests tell you that your house smells like one giant rabbit litter box.
 Your rabbits might be comfortable with the stink of rabbit pee, but your human guests are not going to be big fans.
-Let’s find out what strategies to eliminate the bunny urine stink.
+Let’s explore some strategies to eliminate your bunny urine odor problem.

 We’ll start with the basics and then dig into the details.

 To get rid of the bunny pee smell quickly, use white vinegar to scrub the area properly and then wash it well with water.
 If the smell persists, bleach the affected area until the smell is completely gone.
 Keep the bunny away from the bleached area until it is rinsed.

 What does Rabbit Urine Smell Like and why?

 Ammonia is also harmful to rabbits, when they inhale large amounts of this gas they could go into respiratory failure.
 Therefore not. only does your house stink up, you might also have a stinky and ailing rabbit.

 Rabbit urine smells very strong.
 Rabbit pee has a strong ammonia odor and stinks more than either dog or cat urine which we are all more familiar with.

 Fortunately, you can mitigate the smell of your bunny’s urine with the tips we’ll share below.

 P.S.
 To check if your Rabbit’s pee is normal, check out the video below:

 Why Does Rabbit Urine Stink?